 - 1 US Semester unit = 1.5 quarter units

 - 3 US Semester units = 4.5 quarter units

-- 15 US Semester units = 22.5 quarter units
+- 15 US Semester units (full time course load) = 22.5 quarter units

 ECTS Units to Quarter Units